gavrilaf/chuck/matching.md

 ### Important

 You are able to add wildcard URL and concrete URLs simultaneously.
 In this case, the concrete URL always has a bigger priority.

 For example, you added two patterns:
 - `https://api.github.com/users/:username/events`
 - `https://api.github.com/users/peter/events`

+And
-- url `https://api.github.com/users/peter/events` will be matched with second patterns
+- `https://api.github.com/users/peter/events` will be matched with second patterns
 - `https://api.github.com/users/john/events` with first.

 ## 3. Catch-all wildcard